-Note: (i) Since all the above trade receivables of the Group are unsecured and considered good, the bifurcation of trade receivables in other categories as required by Schedule III of Companies Act, 2013 Viz: (a) Secured, (b) Receivables which have significant increase in creditrisk and (c) creditimpaired is not applicable.
+Note: (i) Since all the above trade receivables of the Group are unsecured and considered good except those which are disclosed as credit impaired, the further bifurcation of receivables in other categories as required by Schedule III of Companies Act, 2013 viz: (a) Secured, (b) Receivables which have significant increase in credit risk and (c) credit impaired is not applicable.

-- $(ii)\ For amounts due and terms and conditions relating to related party receivables, refer Note 40$ - (iii) For information about credit risk and market risk related to trade receivables, refer note 35 in the contraction of the - (iv) No trade or other recievables are due from directors or other officers of the Group, either severally or jointly with any other person.
-No rany trade or other recievables are due from firms or private companies respectively in which any director is a partner, director or a member.
+- (ii) For amounts due and terms and conditions relating to related party receivables, refer Note 40 - (iii) For information about credit risk and market risk related to trade receivables, refer note 35 - (iv) No trade or other recievables are due from directors or other officers of the Group, either severally or jointly with any other person.
+Nor any trade or other recievables are due from firms or private companies respectively in which any director is a partner, director or a member.